 This group of big-city dwellers are “real car enthusiasts” and actively gather a lot of information before purchase.
 Unlike the modernists, they consult the dealer throughout their “unique, cutting-edge” buying experience.

 The local dealership is the oracle for these older buyers, mainly based in the US and Germany.
 Their ideal buying experience is “personalized” and “high-touch,” and 100% offline, in partnership with their local dealership.
-COVID-19 is either forcing the traditionalists online or to stop buying altogether.
+Learn more about Spectrums AI COVID-19 is either forcing the traditionalists online or to stop buying altogether.